GoSleepBelall/GoSleepBelall/README.md

 Hi, I’m Syed Bilal Haider.
-I’m interested in **Data Science, Machine Learning and Computer Vision**.
+I'm a python developer with special interest in **Data Science, Machine Learning and Computer Vision**.
 I have a great interest in Technologies and IT development.
 I am passionate and enthusiastic to learn from challenging situations.
 In a struggle to overcome the thirst for learning and passion for new technologies, languages, processes, styles and patterns.
 I wanted to be a motivated software engineer by overcoming the unique logical challenges and looking to play an integral role in the growing technical team.

 ### 🛠 &nbsp;Languages